Abdullah12has/currency-converter/README.md

 Thank you for taking out the time to review this test.

 To run the project locally on your computer.
 You just need to clone the project and then make sure you have Node.js and npm installed.
 Before you run, make sure you have an .env file.
 Which you can make by copying and pasting .env.example file, where you need to add your API Key for it to work.
+Just make sure you keep the Redis url for local machine and not docker.
 Before you run, you also need to make sure you have redis installed and need to run the redis server by running the command "redis-server".
 You go to the server directory in the terminal by writing: "cd server" and then "npm install" to install the dependencies.
 After which you run "npm run dev" to run the API in development mode.